-Sunday 1 September 2019 and I was invited to an evening service at St Michael and All Angels at Alvaston as All Christians Together in SE Derby were going to sign a Covenant.
+Sunday 1 September 2019 and I was invited to an evening service at what I thought was called St Michael and All Angels at Alvaston as All Christians Together in SE Derby were going to sign a Covenant.
+(You can see the comment below when John the Vicar tells us about the naming).
 I drove up to the church – SK 392333 – and the bells were ringing.
 I never thought I would miss church bells, but I do.
 Here there are six, all made by Taylors of Loughborough, and being rung very well before the service.
 Their clock is by Smiths of Derby, installed in 1896, and the tower itself was rebuilt after an earthquake in 1775.
 I parked in the car park on the north side of the church and had an explore of the churchyard.
 Some interesting memorials, and personal tragedies.

 Some nice figures on the porch, and then a decent ramp into the church itself.
 There is a pre-Conquest sepulchral slab in the porch.
 It was found during the 1856 rebuild of the church.
 The original chapel is mentioned in Doomsday, held by St Michael’s church in Derby.
 It then passed to William Fitzralph, and then was gifted to Darley Abbey.
 The list of Vicars goes back to Thomas Hycchynson in 1535, and the Registers to John Edmunds in 1614.
 Thomas Shipton served for 52 years, dying in 1774, his successor Joseph Smith for 35, then William Spencer for 34, then Edward Poole for 39.
 The small chapel had become a building with tower and spire by the C15, we mentioned the tower rebuild after 1775, then the whole church was rebuilt in 1856 – most of what existed before was either taken down, or had already fallen down.